minyandafna/minyandafna.github.io/_includes/shabbaton.md

 Join us in beautiful Berkeley for a spirited weekend of learning, fun, and community.

-More details to come very soon.

-If you are interested in attending, please fill out this **[pre-registration form](http://goo.gl/forms/lv0Ykj4oO0){:target="_blank"}**.
+<a href="http://goo.gl/forms/GEWjiyXUyX" target="_blank" class="btn btn-primary">Register Now!</a>

 Email info@minyandafna.org with any questions about the weekend.

-_We are appreciative of support from Mechon Hadar, Moishe House Without Walls, Berkeley Hillel, Congregation Netivot Shalom, and Edah._
+_We are appreciative of support from Mechon Hadar, Moishe House Without Walls, Berkeley Hillel, and Congregation Netivot Shalom._